 Image via Passport

-Thinking about taking Great Grandma Edna’s Thanksgiving Cranberry Sauce with you aboard your flight this Thanksgiving?
+Thinking about taking Great Grandma Edna’s holiday gravy with you aboard your flight this week?
 Think again.
 The TSA has released their list of holiday items to put in your checked bag, to leave at home, or to ship ahead.
-And number-one on that list… cranberry sauce.
+And number-one on that list… Edna’s sauce.

 Other prohibited items include: